FateMeetsLuck/dmildew/README.md

 A scripting language for the D programming language inspired by Lua and JavaScript.
 While there are other scripting languages for D such as Lua, one cannot easily use D delegates as C function pointers in those languages.
 Other languages require modification of the D class in order to bind.
 With Mildew, bindings for any public method or property can be written without touching the original D class module.
 The downside is that there are no ways to trivialize this binding process with metaprogramming yet.
 The prototype inheritance system of Mildew allows scripts to extend D classes in powerful ways.

 This software is licensed under the GNU General Public License version 3.0 so that it may be used in free and open software.
 For a commercial software usage license, please contact the author.

-This is still very much a work in progress and the API is subject to change at any time.
+In the future, the license will be changed to LGPL3 when the software is more stable and ready for production use.

 ## Usage